martingmayer/preventr/tests/testthat/_snaps/prevent_equations.md

       check_equations_partial(age = 75, statin = TRUE, dm = 0, smoking = 1, hba1c = 7.5,
         uacr = 40, zip = "49507", time = "10yr")
     Message
-      Estimates are from: Base model adding HbA1c, SDI, and UACR (also referred to as the full model).
+      PREVENT estimates are from: Base model adding HbA1c, SDI, and UACR (also referred to as the full model).
-      Estimates are from: Base model adding HbA1c, SDI, and UACR (also referred to as the full model).
+      PREVENT estimates are from: Base model adding HbA1c, SDI, and UACR (also referred to as the full model).
     Output
       $total_cvd
       # A tibble: 1 x 2